CIS-566-Fall-2023/hw02-jellyfish/README.md

 # Procedural Jellyfish Project

 Note: I used a late day on this!
+Also, I do not see a place to submit my Houdini files on Canvas, so I just updated my README and made a PR.

 ## Procedural Jellyfish Project
 In this project, I set out to create a procedural jellyfish using Houdini!
 I learned so much about procedural graphpics and Houdini through this process and am excited to create more exciting works in the future!
 I ended up having a lot of technical issues with my computer crashing and Houdini refusing to launch, but hopefully with more practice I'll be able to get through these hurdles faster too :)